mish-mash-style/mishmash/README.md

 * `.align-center`
 * `.align-right`

-## JavaScript hooks
+## JavaScript

 There are many many JS style guides out there so why reinvent the wheel?
 If you are looking to standardise the way your team writes JS take a look at the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

+### JavaScript hooks

-However, for using JavaScript in your code, we do suggest the use of prefixed CSS class hooks `.js-`.
+For using JavaScript in your code, we suggest the use of prefixed CSS class hooks `.js-`.
 These provide an easy method to bind JavaScript functionality without relying on IDs or non-concrete class names.

 Note: These should be used purely as JS hooks and not styled in anyway, other than in a [NoJS](#example) instance.

-### Example
+**Example**
 ```html
 <div class="box">
 	<button class="box__action js-toggle" data-id="bacon">Toggle content</button>